Summary

 1. Always Embed the survey into the NPS email

-With NPS tools like Affiniv in the market, embedding NPS surveys is not really a task.
+With NPS tools like Affiniv, embedding NPS surveys is fairly straightforward.
 You can do it in minutes.
 You can give it a free try now.

 2. Personalize your NPS Emails